Guidance for students on the use of generative AI

 • It can reflect cultural biases in its training data

-• The text generated may plagiarise data that it was trained on
+• The results generated may plagiarise the data that it was trained on

-Most importantly, GenAI can invent facts that seem plausible (‘hallucinations’).
-You must check everything it says with a reputable source, such as the library, academic journals, and textbooks.
+Most importantly, GenAI can invent facts that seem plausible (‘hallucinations’), therefore you must check everything it says with a reputable source, such as resources from the Library, for example academic journals, and textbooks.
+Think of GenAI as a bit like Wikipedia – it's a helpful starting point, but your evidence should come from the reputable sources you've used to check those facts.

 Get help with using GenAI